Dental CrownsRestorations for damaged and missing teeth

 contain only ceramic material and provide the ultimate aesthetic results.
 All-ceramic crowns do not have a metal core.
 Therefore, light can shine through the restoration as it does in natural teeth.
 In addition, the adjoining gum will show no dark metal edges.

 provide a very natural appearance.
-Porcelain fused to metal crowns afford a good compromise of both strength and a more natural appearance.
+Porcelain fused to metal crowns affords a good compromise of strength and a more natural appearance.

-Porcelain crowns have a metal substructure which is covered with an opaquer before porcelain is added to match the appearance of adjacent natural teeth.
+Porcelain crowns have a metal substructure covered with an opaquer before the porcelain is added to match the appearance of adjacent natural teeth.
 Occasionally a darker line will be visible at the edge of the crown when the gum recedes with time.

 Dental Crowns Procedure Overview

-With the exception of All-Ceramic Dental Crowns, which require color-match the procedures are very similar.
+Except for All-Ceramic Dental Crowns, which require color-match, the procedures are very similar.

-Your tooth will be prepared by removing a portion of the enamel around and across the top so it can support the crown.
+Your tooth will be prepared by removing a portion of the enamel around and across the top to support the crown.